melsman/apltail/coverage.md

 ### Datatypes

-Currently, only booleans, integers, and doubles are supported.
-There is currently no support for characters and strings.
+Supported datatypes include booleans, integers, doubles, and characters.
+Strings are represented as character arrays.
+Nested arrays are currently not supported.

 ### Monadic Functions